GrinonBarrett/Taksidos/To Do.md

 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword, mace, and spear are done and one thrown blade done as well)
 * Create a stoker demon, which has wind powers and can ignite stuff.Can produce a semifan of smoke which can blind on hit but influcts the critical hit like it was a fire attack.
 Make it impish and more emboldened as it gets hurt.
 * Create a mimic.
-* Create a cockatrice, which can hatch from a chicken's egg if there is a wivre living nearby.
-If it lives long enough, it functions like the SCP.
-* Create a Cockator/cockatrix servile that occurs when a cockatrice hatches under the care of the invoker.
 * A serpent made of round cactus like gourds.
 It has two arms whoch sprout from the head gourd.
 It survives by eating tilled earth and will steal more of the gourd to increase its size.
 * A yeti like creature that resists magic and disappear in the snow to teleport.
 A warm climate variant of it will exist which can teleport by stepping into trees.
 * A Ganzar, a creature composed of discard magical writings.
 It begins existence as a mindless entity.
 It can only leave the place of its birth if another leaves a portal open.
 It will eventually become sentient.
 It absorbs books and their knowledge and it will become a reflection of their contents.